kaewik/ortho-check/README.md

 ## Run

-You need an open ai api token for this.
+You need an open AI API token for this.

 ```
 $ AI_API_KEY=<your token> AI_MODEL=gpt-3.5-turbo yarn run start